Bastien-LDC/Allocine-Recommender-System/Instruction_Manual.md

     - You can try change the parameters of the functions to see how the model performs.
     - For some models, some cells were duplicated with slight parameters changes to compare the results of different models.
     - Some plots were made for **`Model CB N°3`** and **`Model CB N°4`** to compare the results of the models.
-    - For **`Model CB N°4`**, it is possible to save the models predictions into dataframes that can be used for the model comparison at the end of the notebook.
+    - For **`Model CB N°4`**, it is possible to save the models predictions into dataframes that can be used for the model comparison at the end of the notebook. (*Though it may run correctly, I am still not sure about the obtained results.*)
 - For **Collaborative Filtering**:
     - You can run the `"Plots"` cells to see the sparsity and long tail of our database (optional).
     - Run the `"Functions"` cells.